 2 min read

-Dressed in Halloween costumes, students at Sunflower Fields Preschool prepare for a pumpkin hunt during Family Forest Fridays in Richmond.
+RICHMOND, ME – OCTOBER 31 Dressed in their Halloween costumes, students at Sunflower Fields Preschool prepare for a pumpkin hunt during an activity at Family Forest Fridays Friday October 31, 2025 in Richmond.
 Family Forest Friday’s are a way for all members of the community to participate in the school’s programs, engage with their resources and connect with one another in nature.
-(Anna Chadwick/Staff Photographer)
+(Anna Chadwick/Staff Photographer) Purchase this image

 Sign up for Maine Lens, our monthly photo newsletter.